 Configuring Your Domain for a Location

 Now that you have one or more domains created, you must then set them to run as the default domain for their relevant locations.
-This is controlled within each Location in your SIE admin portal.
+This is controlled within each Location in your admin portal.

 1. Click into the Locations section from the left-navigation bar.
 Then, click into any of the locations you'd like to edit.

-2. Click the More tab, followed by EMAIL SETTINGS.
+2. Click Preferences, followed by Email Settings.

 Your SMTP configuration is now complete.
 Repeat the same steps for other locations if needed.